kagzouli/StationDemoProject/README.md

 ## kubernetesaws

 This directory contains the template to start kubernetes helm ArgoCD for the project in AWS.
-We have an helm directory and in the future a argocd directory
+We have an helm directory and a argocd directory

 ## terraformaws